alpersonalwebsite/ants/diary-2022.md

 | 🦗 🍯 | Temnothorax Rugatulus | |
 -->

+## July 22

+I moved the `Acromyrmex Versicolor` Queen to a new test tube.
+It was low in water and the fungus was practically death.
+I don't think it will succeed.

+## July 20

+I moved the colony `Pheidole Californica (39)` to a DIY formicarium.

+I moved the colony `Lasius Alienus ` to a new test tube (there were out of water).

 ## July 17

-I moved the following colony to THA MH formicarium:
+I moved the following colony to `THA MH formicarium`:
 * Camponotus Vicinus
 * Camponotus Sansabeanus

-Note: They were running out of water.
+*Note*: They were running out of water.

 | Care |  Colony | Notes |
 |---|---|---|